-The Company considers its capital to be equity, comprising share capital, contributed surplus, and deficit, which on December 31, 2023, totaled a deficiency of \$919,780 (December 31, 2022 - deficiency of \$925,339).
+The Company considers its capital to be shareholder equity and borrowings.
+Shareholder equity comprises share capital contributed surplus, and deficit, which on December 31, 2023, totaled a deficiency of \$919,780 (December 31, 2022 - deficiency of \$925,339).
 The Company manages capital through its financial and operational forecasting processes.
 The Company reviews its working capital and forecasts its future cash flows based on operating expenditures, and other investing and financing activities.
 Information is provided to the Board of Directors of the Company.
 The Company is not constrained by externally imposed capital requirements.
-The Company's capital management objectives, policies and processes have remained unchanged during the year ended December 31, 2022 and the year ended December 31, 2023.
+The Company's capital management objectives, policies and processes have remained unchanged during the three-month period ending March 31, 2024 and year ended December 31, 2023.